Skip to main content

 Jerk Chicken

-Chicken marinated in a fiery paste of scotch bonnet peppers, allspice, thyme, and other spices, then slow-smoked over pimento wood for a distinctive flavor.
-Boston Bay in Portland considered jerk mecca where original roadside jerk pans still operate.
-Scotchies in Ocho Rios and Montego Bay widely recognized as best for authentic preparation.
-Each vendor has secret marinade recipe passed through generations.
+Chicken marinated in a fiery paste of scotch bonnet peppers, allspice, thyme, and other spices, then slow-smoked over pimento wood, which gives it that distinctive flavor.
+Boston Bay in Portland is where the roadside jerk pans started, and many still operate.
+Scotchies in Ocho Rios and Montego Bay has a strong reputation for getting the preparation right.
+Most vendors guard a marinade recipe handed down through the family.

 Ackee and Saltfish